Sightseeing in Split

 Split is a great destination for a family holiday where its warm climate, rich culture and fantastic beaches offer something for adults and kids of all ages.

 Diocletian’s Palace is a great place to introduce the kids to the history of another culture, where they can play Romans and hide and seek amongst the ruins of this UNESCO heritage site.

 Marjan Hill is also good for families and although those little legs might be tired by the time you reach the top, all will be forgotten once you enter the family recreation area which includes a beach, playground, tennis courts, badminton and basketball courts.
 At the top of the hill there is also a Natural History Museum and a small Zoo as well as 15th century caves where the kids can play at being hermits.

-Located on the Adriatic Sea some of the beaches in Croatia are simply stunning with the blue flag Bacvice Beach in Split being one of the most popular with golden sand and shallow clear water.
+Located on the Adriatic Sea some of the beaches in Croatia are simply stunning.
+The Blue Flag Bacvice Beach in Split is one of the most popular with golden sand and shallow clear water.
 Perfect for a family beach holiday, Mum and Dad can relax on a sun lounger while the kids build sandcastles and go for a paddle.
-You can even try snorkeling in the warm crystalline water and head to one of the many restaurants and cafes along the promenade to feed any rumbling tummies.
+You can even try snorkelling in the warm crystalline water and head to one of the many restaurants and cafes along the promenade to feed any rumbling tummies.